Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Results and Discussions

-Finally, \cref{fig:time_exc} shows the evolution of the execution time for our dynamic model compared to the \emph{Augmented rigid arm formulation} implemented with the \emph{Drake} C++ library \cite{drake}.
-With the proposed Lagrangian-based model, the dynamic terms can be updated around one order of magnitude faster, enabling the controller loop to run at much higher frequencies.
+In~\cref{fig:time_exc}, we compare our Lagrangian-based modeling approach and the \emph{Augmented Rigid Body} modeling technique in terms of computational efficiency; namely, the execution time that was required to update the dynamic terms.
+The \emph{Augmented Rigid Body} modeling method was implemented via the \emph{Drake} \emph{C++} library \cite{katzschmann2019dynamic}.
+As is illustrated in~\cref{fig:time_exc}, our Lagrangian-based model updated the dynamic terms around one order of magnitude faster than the \emph{Augmented Rigid Body} model.